Contents

 St. Peter's Basilica Facts

-5. Emperor Constantine Built the First St. Peter’s Basilica
+5. Emperor Constantine built the first St. Peter’s Basilica

 Roman Empire Constantine I ordered to build the first St. Peter’s Basilica in the Vatican.
 The construction began sometime between AD 318 – 322 and finished under 40 years.
 It stood firm for many years, merging into the history of Rome and visited by hundreds of thousands of pilgrims.
 Constantine, the first Roman emperor to embrace Christianity, envisaged the plan to build the Basilica over the tomb of St. Peter.